tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 ### Readme.io {#readmeio}

 [Readme.io](http://readme.io) is an online CMS for docs that offers one of the most robust, full-featured interfaces for developer docs available.
-Readme.io isn't a flat-file CMS, meaning you don't just point to your GitHub repo to pull in the content.
+Readme.io isn't a headless CMS, meaning you don't just point to your GitHub repo to pull in the content.
 Readme.io's emphasis is on providing an interface that helps you more easily write documentation based on best practices and designs.
 Readme.io provides a number of wizard-like screens to move you through documentation process, prompting you with forms to complete.

 <img class="medium" src="images/readmeio_manual_api.png" style="border: 1px solid #dedede;" />